KindAiden/pixai-auto-info-tool/README.md

 # how it works (V3)
 After you've entered your settings and prompt the tool will send that data to the pixai server.

+# performance (V3)
+Time = 0.1 * x
+Where Time is the time in seconds the tool needs to send all requests and x is the amount of prompts.